VeraPancaldiLab/GEMDeCan/README.md

 * `conda config --add channels bioconda`
 * `conda config --add channels conda-forge`

-Note that officialy only Linux is supported for this pipeline.
+Note that officially only Linux is supported for this pipeline.

 You may also need to install bash function `rename` to use the BCL to fastq conversion part :
 `sudo apt install rename`